 Please complete this form if you have been nominated for one of the following SAS awards: (1) Best Dissertation in Affective Science Award, (2) Early-Career in Affective Science Award, (3) Mid-Career Trajectory in Affective Science Award, (4) Integrative Affective Science Award, (5) Mentorship Award.

-Provide at least the first and last/family name of the nominee.
+Provide at least first and last/family name.

-Provide a contact email address of the nominee.
+Provide contact email address.

 Please answer the questions below.

 Indicate the date when you received your PhD degree.

 Provide the name of the institution where you have received your PhD (e.g., University of North Carolina at Chapel Hill).